John-Abbott-College/1T4-Notes/wk7/pwsh_scripting_lab.md

 > echo $output_folder
 ```

-Now open a new terminal (not in Powershell ISE) and run the commands again.
+Now open a new terminal (not in Powershell ISE) and run the commands again. **Q1.
 What is the difference in the output, and why?
-Write your answers in a .docx file
+Write your answers in a .docx file**

 2. In order to complete the lab, we will need all of the File Compression lab files that we had from the previous lab, and we will need them in the right place.
 Download the "File_compression.zip" file from Lab 1 from LEA again, and place it in the same directory as your script.
 You can use Windows Explorer or powershell to do this task.